samowitsch/competition-pro-mini-pcb-replacement/README.md

 ### Current state

 > ⚠️ Current start repository.
 Work in progess.
-There is more to come if free spare time is available 😉 e.g. adding KiCad files, BOM,.
+Just a collection repo at the moment.
+The respective creators own the copyright!

 ### PCB pictures